GamerboyproOE/Nerf-Mods/README.md

 Mods in the Universal Folder are designs that I think that will work with ever blaster, (ALWAYS CONFIRM IF IT WILL FIT).

 Tools that I use,
-EasyEDA Schematic and PCB IDE
+EasyEDA Schematic and PCB IDE,
-Fusion 360
+Fusion 360,
-Visual Studio Code
+Visual Studio Code,
 etc...